-Print our policy guidance notes and give them to your school / college pastoral care team, head or nurse.
+Print our policy guidance notes and give them to your school / college pastoral care team, head, or nurse.

 Creating a School Self-Injury Policy [PDF; 240KB]

-Talk to a teacher and nurse at your school or college and get together group of volunteers; follow our guidance and draft a ‘policy’ for your head teacher to review and improve.
+Talk to a teacher and nurse at your school or college and get together a group of volunteers; follow our guidance and draft a ‘policy’ for your head teacher to review and improve.